aws/dcv-color-primitives/README.md

 DCV Color Primitives provides C bindings.
 A static library will be automatically generated for the default build.

-API is slighter different than rust one.
+The API is slightly different than the rust one.
 Check dcv_color_primitives.h for examples and further information.

+A meson build system is provided in order to build the static library and install it together with include file and a pkgconfig file.
 There are also some unit tests written in C, to add some coverage also for the bindings.
-If you want to build those, you need meson build system.
+Minimal instructions are provided below, refer to meson's help for further instructions:

 * **Windows**
   Visual Studio is required.
 At least the following packages are required:
   * MSBuild
   * MSVC - C++ build tools